binaryage/blog/_posts/2011-05-30-free-totalfinder-lion-upgrade.md

 #### Single TotalFinder executable

-I did some nice progress on [Lion compatibility](http://totalfinder.binaryage.com/lion).
+I made some nice progress on [Lion compatibility](http://totalfinder.binaryage.com/lion).
 I'm pretty confident that I will be able to provide all TotalFinder features under Lion.
 The bonus is that I was able to implement it in a single binary, so there should be no headaches with maintaing two separate plugins.

 #### You get a TotalFinder upgrade for free